hapax/hapax.github.io/assets/simple-physics.md

 (It should perhaps be called *Lucretian motion*, since Lucretius observed the zigzag motion of dust particles and attributed it to atoms --- in 60 BC!)
-Although Brownian motion suggests the existence of atoms, Einstein (unlike Lucretius) extracted a specific and testable experimental prediction.
+Although Brownian motion suggests the existence of atoms, Einstein's genius was to extract a specific and testable prediction.
 In 1908, Jean Perrin measured the dance of pollen grains in water, and found that they diffused precisely according to the ESS relation, since all the parameters (except $D$) can be measured in other ways.